snjo/ClipboardTool/readme.md

 	Text - The text that will be output.
 Text processing is performed on any $ commands.
 	> - Copies the text to the clipboard.

-	History folder link - Opens the folder with any saved text entries.
+	Text Library folder link - Opens the folder with any saved text entries.
 	Minimize - If checked, the window minimizes after clicking a > button

-See the History Window section below for more details
+See the Text Library Window section below for more details

 -----------------------------------------
 ## Commands for text processing: